HCM: Unlocking the Potential of Human Capital

 Ensuring Compliance with Labor Laws and Regulations

 Human Capital Management also plays a critical role in ensuring organizations comply with labor laws and regulations.
 It involves maintaining accurate employee records, monitoring working hours, and implementing fair and equitable compensation practices.
-By adhering to these legal requirements, organizations can avoid legal issues and maintain a positive reputation.
+By adhering to these legal , organizations can avoid legal issues and maintain a positive reputation.

 The Future of HCM